geoSABINA/sabinaNSDM/README.md

  expl.var.global<-terra::unwrap(expl.var.global)
  expl.var.regional<-terra::unwrap(expl.var.regional)
 ```
-Additionally, regional-scale geotiffs corresponding to the covariates used to project the models at different scenarios (i.e., new scenarios) can be provided
+Additionally, regional-scale *SpatRaster*  corresponding to the covariates used to project the models at different scenarios (i.e., new scenarios) can be provided

  ```{r eval = FALSE}
 # new escenarios
  data(new.env, package = "sabinaNSDM")
  new.env<-terra::unwrap(new.env)
 ```
-Load the required data for the package with the NSDM.InputData() function
+Load the required data for the package with the *NSDM.InputData()* function
  ```{r eval = FALSE}
 nsdm_input<-NSDM.InputData(SpeciesName=SpeciesName,
                     spp.data.global=Fagus.sylvatica.xy.global,